fractalmandala/brhatNew/src/routes/dhiti/chinmayavedantacourse2.md

 Now, it’s become a responsibility to look forward to - another chance to practice spaṣṭa Samskṛta pronunciation and Vaidika svaras, another offering to the Higher which we aspire to align ourselves with.

-At 6 pm on the dot, Nagaraj anna (the priest) begins with his chanting of a few portions of Rudram and the Devi Sūktam.
+At 6 pm on the dot, Nagaraj anna (the priest) begins with his chanting of a few portions of Rudram and the Devī Sūktam.
 Once he finishes, I start.

 The Vaidika āratī begins with prayers to the specific devīs and devatās here at this mandir, and the prayer extols their names and virtues.
 Lokasaṅgraha is also part of this humble request, clothed in the words of the ancients, with mantras from the Vedas which have been chanted for thousands of years.
 The power of the prayer, as well as the sanctity of the temple itself - all are felt reverberating in these 15 - 20 minutes of āratī.